vmware/terraform-provider-wavefront/docs/data-sources/alerts.md

     * `failing_host_label_pairs` - A list of failing host label pairs.
     * `in_maintenance_host_label_pairs` - A list of in maintenance host label pairs.
     * `runbook_links` - A list of user-supplied runbook links for this alert.
+    * `alert_triage_dashboards` - A set of user-supplied dashboard and parameters to create dashboard links for triaging alerts.